James Chadwick: Cambridge

+Discovery of the neutron

-In Germany, Walther Bothe and his student Herbert Becker had used polonium to bombard beryllium with alpha particles, producing an unusual form of radiation.
+In Germany, Walther Bothe and his student, Herbert Becker, had used polonium to bombard beryllium with alpha particles, producing an unusual form of radiation.
 Chadwick had his Australian 1851 Exhibition scholar, Hugh Webster, duplicate their results.
 To Chadwick, this was evidence of something that he and Rutherford had been hypothesising for years: the neutron, a theoretical nuclear particle with no electric charge.
 Then in January 1932, Feather drew Chadwick's attention to another surprising result.
 Frédéric and Irène Joliot-Curie had succeeded in knocking protons from paraffin wax using polonium and beryllium as a source for what they thought was gamma radiation.
 Rutherford and Chadwick disagreed; protons were too heavy for that.
 But neutrons would need only a small amount of energy to achieve the same effect.
 In Rome, Ettore Majorana came to the same conclusion: the Joliot-Curies had discovered the neutron but did not know it.

 Chadwick dropped all his other responsibilities to concentrate on proving the existence of the neutron, assisted by Feather and frequently working late at night.
 He devised a simple apparatus that consisted of a cylinder containing a polonium source and beryllium target.
-The resulting radiation could then be directed at a material such as paraffin wax; the displaced particles, which were protons, would go into a small ionisation chamber where they could be detected with an oscilloscope.
+The resulting radiation could then be directed at a material such as paraffin wax.
+The displaced particles, which were protons, would go into a small ionisation chamber where they could be detected with an oscilloscope.